 Here’s how to make this Lemon and Olive Oil Dressing:

 - Pour ¼ cup fresh lemon juice into a jar or small bowl.

 - Add the vinegar or other acids, like lemon juice, with herbs and seasonings.
 Stir well or if using the jar, add the lid and shake.

 - In a thin stream, add the oil, stirring to combine.

-- Store the dressing in the fridge until ready to serve.
+- Store the dressing in the fridge in an airtight container until ready to serve.
 If the oil solidifies, leave the lemon vinaigrette at room temperature for awhile for it to soften.

 Fresh herbs are delicious in dressing.
 Keep in mind that dried herbs, as what is called for in this recipe, are more concentrated in flavor than fresh herbs.